 You should be sitting on a few nights’ worth of hotel points from that second credit card, so cash some of those in to offset a few nights of lodging.
 This is especially useful if you need to be near an airport for the first or last night.
 Always check the real prices though to see if it’s worth it.
 Paying 30,000 hotel points for a room that’s going for $68 doesn’t make much sense.
 Use a penny a point as a rule of thumb because at that level you can be sure it’s worth doing.
 (If a $400 room is going for 25,000 points, that’s a deal and you should book it.)

-7) Use Trivago and rental sites for the rest
+7) Use HotelsCombined and rental sites for the rest

 7.5) Or, do a home exchange

-Ready now?
-Start today and get moving in 2017!
+Ready to get a cheaper vacation now?
+Start today and get moving!